harshsah/communityhub/README.md

 # CommunityHub
-Demo Project for Spring boot kotlin
+A Spring boot Kotlin Project

 # Backend Tasks:
 - [x] User Registration: Implement the functionality for users to create an account with a unique userId and password.